takisu0916/UAV_ula/README.md

 ## Citation

-If this code is useful for your research, please cite our paper.
+If this dataset is useful for your research, please cite our paper.
 ```bibtex
 @article{YU2023284,
   title={Scene-aware refinement network for unsupervised monocular depth estimation in ultra-low altitude oblique photography of UAV},